Thupten Jinpa and Leah Weiss

 Eifler Theater - Formerly The Clifton Center

-Compelling conversations between Thupten Jinpa, Leah Weiss, and innovative local business leaders that highlight the role of for-profit social enterprise in a challenging and dynamic world.
+Canopy Ky hosts an evening of compelling conversations between Thupten Jinpa, Leah Weiss, and local, innovative business leaders, moderated by Mayor Greg Fischer.
+In line with Canopy's mission of supporting good business in Kentucky, the event will highlight the role of for-profit social enterprise in a challenging and dynamic world.

 Thursday, May 16, 7:00 - 9:00pm